apache/camel/README.md

 interact with all the Components that is provided out-of-the-box.

-Apache Camel has powerful Bean Binding and integrated seamless with popular frameworks such as Spring, CDI, Blueprint and Guice.
+Apache Camel has powerful Bean Binding and integrated seamless with popular frameworks such as Spring, CDI and Blueprint.

 Apache Camel has extensive testing support allowing you to easily unit test your routes.